akaralis/atjs/README.md

 1. `python3 sim_for_fixed_joining_node.py`
 1. `python3 sim_for_mobile_joining_node.py`
+1. `python3 sim_for_energy_consumption.py`
 1. `python3 results_export.py`

 The execution of these commands leads to the creation of the following two folders (in the current working directory):

 - statistics: the samples that were produced by the simulations.
 The samples are saved in Sqlite databases.
-- filtered_statistics: the final statistics (avg joining time and 95% confidence intervals), which are saved as CSV files.
+- filtered_statistics: the final statistics (avg joining times or energy consumption and 95% confidence intervals), which are saved as CSV files.

 We note that, both the samples and the filtered statistics are provided separately for the examined cases of a fixed and a mobile joining node, in the related subfolders.
 In the case of a fixed joining node, the simulation